Mohammed bin Rashid crowns the winners of the “Geniuses of the Arabs” award tomorrow in Dubai

-Under the patronage and in the presence of His Highness Sheikh Mohammed bin Rashid Al Maktoum, Vice President and Prime Minister of the UAE and Ruler of Dubai, “may God protect him,” the “Arab Geniuses” initiative, the largest Arab initiative, will honor the winners of its first edition’s awards in its six categories at a tribute ceremony in Dubai tomorrow, Monday.
+Under the patronage and in the presence of His Highness Sheikh Mohammed bin Rashid Al Maktoum, Vice President and Prime Minister of the UAE and Ruler of Dubai, “may God protect him,” the “Arab Geniuses” initiative, the largest Arab initiative, will honor the winners of its first edition’s awards in its six categories, in a tribute ceremony in Dubai tomorrow, Monday.

 The ceremony will be held at the Museum of the Future in Dubai, in the presence of an elite group of thinkers, scholars, ministers, diplomats, officials, and a number of visual, audio and digital media outlets from various parts of the Arab world.